MatFi/AnnA.jl/docs/src/examples/proto_sim.md

 ```@docs
 IVProblem
 ```
-Here is a simple example on how to us
+Here is a simple example on how to use
 ```@example iv
 using AnnA
 using Unitful, UnitfulRecipes